Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Proof of lowerbound

-\begin{definition} [Expanded Graph] Given a graph $G$ with $n$ vertices and $m$ edges we define $\expandG$ as the graph resulting of subdividing every edge in $G$ by a $2$-edge path.
+We first prove \Lem{lowerbound} for even cycles. \begin{definition} [Expanded Graph] Given a graph $G$ with $n$ vertices and $m$ edges we define $\expandG$ as the graph resulting of subdividing every edge in $G$ by a $2$-edge path.
 The resultant graph has $m+n$ vertices and $2m$ edges. \end{definition}

 \Fig{subdivision} shows an example of the construction.
-We can show that $\expandG$ has small degeneracy:
+We can show that $\expandG$ has constant degeneracy.

 \begin{claim} The degeneracy of $\expandG$ is $2$. \end{claim} \begin{proof} Every connected subgraph with more than $1$ vertex must include one of the new vertices, the degree of these vertices is $2$ so the degeneracy can not be larger than $2$. \end{proof}